moon-jam/discord-bot-Rock-Paper-Scissors/README.md

 - Play by choosing rock, paper, or scissors with `/play`
 - End the game at any time with `/end_game`
 - Display the game rules with `/rules`
+- Change the language of the game commands and messages with `/set_language`
 - The game ends when all three choices have been made by the players or the game is forcibly ended.

 ## Setup